MG-RAST/DRISEE/README.md

 - cdbfasta & cdbyank (http://sourceforge.net/projects/cdbfasta/) *1

-*1 Please note that users are responsible for making sure that their use of required software products is compliant with exisiting licenses and/or user agreements.
+*1 Please note that users are responsible for making sure that their use of required software products is compliant with existing licenses and/or user agreements.
 *2 DRISEE will soon be updated to allow users to choose from a variety of tools to perform the multiple sequence alignments portion of the workflow.